How to Turn Your Hobby Into a Business:

 P.O.
 Box or Virtual Mailbox

 Depending on where you live and what the rules are in your jurisdiction, I recommend setting up a P.O.
-Box or a virtual mailbox.
+Box or a virtual mailbox (I like Anytime Mailbox, and am an affiliate).
 A P.O.
 Box is obviously going to be at your local postal office.
 A virtual mailbox is going to be online based.
 They will give you a real street address.
 It doesn’t scream P.O.
 Box.
 The company will scan and email you any mail that is sent there.
 You can open it at your leisure and decide if you need to shred it, recycle it, or open and scan the rest of it.
 You can also ask for a piece of mail to be forwarded to your home address, which is obviously kept confidential.

 No Personal Email Addresses